Mamoon794/youtube-comments/README.md

 This makes it so much easier to search for specific replies in a youtube video.
 Currently the GUI is not made for it yet.
 I plan to make it in the future but for now, the user will need to change the code itself to search through the comment section using this program.
+The specific line that needs to be changed by the user has been commented.

 # setup
 The user will need to first get an API key from google using a